brndnmtthws/brndn-io/content/posts/stop-catastrophizing/index.md

 When I received the message from Rover that I was banned, I went into a short-lived tailspin.
 But, on the bright side, this 2-month long thorn in my side has finally been removed.
 It's annoying that I have to find a new arrangement, but my dogs will be fine.
 I love them deeply and I don't like that they will be alone all day, but they are safe and happy.

-What's fascinating is that psychologists have found we're typically much more resilient than we expect.
-Studies show that people consistently overestimate how bad they'll feel after negative events and how long those bad feelings will last—a phenomenon called "impact bias."
-Our psychological immune system is remarkably effective at helping us adapt to new circumstances, even unwelcome ones.
+Psychologists have a name for this: "impact bias."
+We usually assume bad news is going to wreck us for longer than it actually does.
+That has been true for me more times than I would like to admit, including this stupid Rover ban.

 When catastrophizing, we tend to make poorer decisions because our judgment is clouded by emotional reactivity.
 The fight-or-flight response narrows our thinking to immediate threats, making it hard to see creative solutions or silver linings.
-This is why taking that step back is so crucial before making any decisions in a heightened emotional state.
+Making decisions while spun up usually just makes the situation worse.

 ## Sometimes the Trash Takes Itself Out